TimSchoendorf/Brainstorm/use_cases/chat_engine/Clear_Messages.md

-# Use-Case Specification: Getting in Touch
+# Use-Case Specification: Clearing a message

-# 1. Getting in Touch
+# 1. Clearing a message

 ## 1.1 Brief Description
+This is a functionality that most modern chat apps come with so we wanted to provide it as well.
+It should only be possible to clear the entire chat with the appropriate role to avoid any misuse of the functionality.

 ## 1.2 Mockup